 Enron Broadband Services

 Like EnronOnline, Broadband Services aimed to transform Enron into an Internet player by capitalizing on existing assets, in this case “Enron Intelligent Network” (EIN), a nationwide U.S. network of twelve fiber optic lines.
-Enron expanded on PGE’s efforts to lay fiber optic cable by laying additional cable alongside its gas and electricity transmission assets, where it owned rights of way.
+Enron expanded on PGE’s efforts to lay fiber optic cable by laying additional cable, primarily in the western U.S., and swapping this capacity for capacity in other regions.
 By mid-1999, Enron had laid 5,000 miles of fiber optic cable at a cost of $50 million.
 By trading unused fiber optic lines with other telecom network operators and contracting for their capacity, Enron extended the geographic reach of its network to 20,000 miles at minimal additional cost.
 During 2000, these numbers were expected to grow to 15,000 miles and 40,000 miles respectively.
 In addition to transmission capacity, Enron was making significant investments in “pooling points”—large-scale electronic bandwidth ‘switches’ that would enable real-time circuit provisioning—and servers, as well as in software development.
 The network that Enron was developing would operate using a single broadband operating system with an open application programming interface, to permit independent software to be written to run on the system.

 As described in Exhibit 6, Enron Broadband Services originated in Thomas Gros’s observation that excess telecommunications capacity was a problem for Enron as a whole, and for many other companies, and in his subsequent investigation of whether there was any way of realizing some value from spare bandwidth by (re)selling it.
 At Enron, this idea naturally metamorphosed into the idea of buying as well as selling bandwidth.
 Enron was trying to set up a Bandwidth Trading Organization (BTO) that would bring together a small number of qualified companies (typically with significant physical transmission capacity) as equal members of the club to buy and sell broadband capacity.
 Trades were to be purely bilateral, confidential and self-contained, i.e., with recourse only to the direct counterparty rather than to the BTO itself or to its members.
 Transactions were to be settled physically and were to be administered by a neutral third party, a role that a major accounting firm had agreed to play.
 Enron also emphasized some of the things that the BTO did not involve: establishment of a regulated futures market; publication of terms or price; financial transactions such as swaps or derivatives; significant capital investments by any other participant; or Enron acting as a broker or a counterparty in all transactions.